mrdotan/apicv10/instructions/Lab0/index.md

 -   Create a Provider Organization.

-Continue the APIC VEST!
-Go to [APIC VEST Lab 1 - Create and Secure an API](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab1) to learn how to create and secure a new API using API Connect.
+Continue the APIC Workshop!
+Go to [APIC Workshop Lab 1 - Create and Secure an API](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab1) to learn how to create and secure a new API using API Connect.